DokyLab/80--Secure-home-network/README_en.md

 ## 🤝 Contributions and Questions

 Have ideas to improve this system or any questions about its implementation?
-Feel free to contact me at **d.o.k.y** or open an **issue** in this repository.
-All suggestions are welcome!
+Feel free to contact me at **d.o.k.y** on Discord, or open an **issue** in this repository.

 ---